bayfrontmedia/bones-service-rbac/docs/events.md

 The user ID and [Totp](totp.md) instance are passed as parameters.
 - `rbac.user.totp.created`: Executed when a [user TOTP](models/usermeta.md#createusertotp) is created.
   The user ID and [Totp](totp.md) instance are passed as parameters.
-- `rbac.user.password.updated`: Executed when a [user's password](models/users.md) is updated.
-An [OrmResource](https://github.com/bayfrontmedia/bones-service-orm/blob/master/docs/ormresource.md) representing the updated user is passed as a parameter.
-- `rbac.user.verified`: Executed when a [user is verified](models/users.md#verify).
-The user's email is passed as a parameter.